tusabez/RP2040-Interactive-KITT-Knight-Rider/README.md

 # RP2040-Interactive-KITT-Knight-Rider
-Create your own KITT from the TV show Knight Rider using an RP2040 Microcontroller YouTube video and full instructions coming soon...
+Create your own KITT from the TV show Knight Rider using an RP2040 Microcontroller  <br />
+YouTube video and full instructions coming soon...